A new clinical trial tests the benefits of an oral drug for people with nonalcoholic fatty liver disease and yields very promising results.

 However, new research points to a viable pharmacological treatment.
 Scientists led by Dr. Stefan Traussnigg, from the Department of Medicine III at MedUni Vienna, in Austria, tested the benefits of norursodeoxycholic acid (nor-urso) in a placebo-controlled clinical trial.

-Dr. Traussnigg and colleagues published their findings in The Lancet Gastroenterology & Hepatology.
+Dr. Traussnigg and colleagues published their findings in

 Studying the benefits of nor-urso for NAFLD